ibm-cloud-docs/vpc/bs_snapshots_create.md

 1. Click the Actions menu (![Actions menu](images/overflow.png)) and select **Copy snapshot**.
 1. Select the region where you want to create the copy.

    You can have only one copy per region.
 You can't create a copy in the local (source) region.
-During the beta release, you can't create copies of second-generation snapshots.
+During the select availability release, you can't create copies of second-generation snapshots.
    {: restriction}

 1. Click **Create**.